 Will I have a roommate?

 All new students, sophomores, and some juniors are paired with a roommate(s).
 These matches are based on living preferences you provided us on the New Student Housing Request Form.
 Contact information for your roommate(s) is provided in your housing assignment email.
 We encourage roommates to touch base before arrival to get to know each other and coordinate large items such as refrigerators, televisions and decorations.
 This is also a great opportunity to talk about living preferences such as bunking the beds, intended class schedule or majors, and living patterns.
-The Office of Residential Life provides a roommate starter kit to aid in the discussion.

 When will I find out about my room assignment?